whatmakeart/whatmakeart.github.io/content/making/cardboard-construction.md

 ## Cutting Techniques

-- Laser Cutter - cuts cardboard very well, can make shapes in graphics program like Adobe Illustrator and send to cutter.
-[Fusion 360](../3d-modeling/fusion-360/fusion-360.md) can also be used.
-We will learn how to make panel constructed objects next week.
+- Laser Cutter - cuts cardboard very well.
+You can make shapes in graphics program like Adobe Illustrator or 3D modeling programs such as[Fusion 360](../3d-modeling/fusion-360/fusion-360.md).
 - Box Cutter - Always use a new blade and a cutting mat
 - Metal Straight Edge - useful for cutting clean edges
 - Remember that often you need to run the box cutter multiple times to cut all of the cardboard
-- serrated cutters - good for cutting curves
+- Serrated cutters - good for cutting curves

 ## Assembly Techniques